MSCS Happenings

 6 The Blood of My Brother <NA> NA

-To remove observations (rows) that are missing actor_1_facebook_likes
+To remove observations (rows) that are missing actor_1_facebook_likes,

-To replace missing values of actor_1_facebook_likes
+To replace missing values of actor_1_facebook_likes with 0,

 Find a dataset that is not built into R and is related to one of the following topics: